ubinexus/sonic-utilities/doc/Command-Reference.md

   ```

 **show boot**

-This command displays the current OS image, the image loaded on next reboot, and the lists the available images on the system
+This command displays the current OS image, the image to be loaded on next reboot, and lists all the available images installed on the device

 - Usage:
   ```